jesseborg/tailwind-palette/README.md

 <h1 align="center">Tailwind Palette</h1>

 > [!NOTE]
-> This crate is not being mainted, feel free to fork it and make improvements.
+> This crate is not being maintained, feel free to fork it and make improvements.

 Generate a Tailwind palette from a CSS-compatible colour code.